Google Search Prefixes or Query Options

 site:www.site.com | Restrict search results to the specified site. |

-allinurl: | Shows only pages with all terms in the url. |
+allinurl: | Shows only pages with all terms in the URL. |

 inurl: | like allinurl, but only for the next query word. |

-allintitle: | Shows only results with terms in title. |
+allintitle: | Shows only results with terms in the title. |

 intitle: | Same as allintitle, but only for the next word. |